 No. You do not need to speak Spanish to participate in this program.

 This is a fully academic course.
 There is substantial reading, written assignments and other curricular activities.
-The retreat is also required for all students.
+The retreat in March 2021 is also required for all students.
 The final paper will be due on a date in the summer set by the instructor, after which the final grades for the course will be recorded.
-A complete draft of the syllabus will be supplied to all students upon admission and acceptance.
+A final syllabus will be supplied to all students upon admission and acceptance.
 This course is taught by a different faculty member each year, so it is likely that there will be variations in thematic emphases and approaches.
 Syllabi from previous courses can be found below.
+The current unofficial draft of the 2021 syllabus is below.

-For any additional questions, please contact Professor Marina McCoy.
+For any additional questions, please contact Professor Michael Magree.